 Most US states don’t have any laws covering HHC.
-Despite this compound being around for decades, it seems lawmakers haven’t heard of it yet.
+Despite this compound being around for decades, lawmakers haven’t heard of it yet.

 Because of this, HHC is legal in most but not all US states.
 Here's a snapshot of the current state of HHC legality in the United States.

 HHC is legal in Alabama under state law , which coincides with federal law.
 As a result, Alabama has specifically legalized all hemp products that contain less than 0.3% THC.

 Although medical and recreational use of marijuana is legal, HHC is potentially illegal in Alaska.
 Unfortunately, this state prohibits hemp-derived THC and all THC isomers, categorizing them as Schedule III on their list of controlled substances.